-If more than one person needs to use the license you will need to purchase an additional license for each user.
+If more than one person needs to use the license you will need to purchase a license for each user.

 There are two ways in which a Redgate ID can become associated with a license as a user.

-Firstly, an Owner or an Admin can use the online Redgate Portal to invite Users.
-Once invited, the User will simply have to enter their account credentials when prompted to do so by the tool to start using it.
+Firstly, an owner or an admin can use the customer portal to invite users.
+Once invited, the user will simply need to enter their account credentials when prompted by the tool to start using it.

-Secondly, if a User logs into a tool without being invited, they will be prompted to enter a License Key as well as their account credentials.
-Entering both will activate the tool in question and will add them to the User list in the Redgate Portal.
+Secondly, if a user logs into a tool without being invited, they will be prompted to enter the license key as well as their account credentials.
+Entering both will activate the tool and will add them to the user list in the customer portal.